 I recommend joining the free walking tour for an informative and entertaining introduction to the city.
 It starts at 10AM every day in Santa Lucia Park and lasts about two hours.

 On this short tour, you’ll get introduced to the history, culture, and traditions of Merida.

 While the tour is free, it’s customary to tip your guide for a job well done.
 A good tip for a walking tour like this is 100 pesos (about $5).
 Head to their website to sign up for the tour.

-There are also some great options on Airbnb Experiences for exploring Merida’s historic center.
-You can jump on a 2-hour walking tour in the evening with a local expert in cultural and natural tourism.
+There are also some great tours for exploring Merida’s historic center.
+You can jump on a 3-hour walking tour with a local expert in cultural and natural tourism.
 Click here to check it out and book your spot.